Carex cephaloidea (Thin-leaf Sedge)

 Carex is a large genus, with over 600 species in North America and 150+ in Minnesota alone.
 They are grouped into sections, the species in each group having common traits.
 Carex cephaloidea is in the Phaestoglochin section; some of its common traits are: clump forming, basal sheaths usually fibrous, sheath fronts cross-wrinkled (rugose), leaves hairless and V-shaped in cross-section when young, 3 to 15 stalkless spikes (rarely the lower are branched), terminal spike with staminate flowers at the tip (androgynous), lateral spikes androgynous or all pistillate, perigynia ascending to spreading and flattened on the back side, rounded and spongy at the base, beaked, the beak usually toothed, flattened lens-shaped achenes.

 Carex cephaloidea is distinguished by its woodland habitat, loose sheaths cross-wrinkled on the front and green and white striped or mottled on the back, 5 to 10 round to oval spikes, often lacking bracts, all near the tip and overlapping but distinctly separated, the lowest by less than twice the length of the spike, spikes with 20 or fewer perigynia that are spreading to ascending, perigynia narrowly winged, flattened on the back side, 3 to 4.5mm long, green at maturity, and pistillate scales about half as long as the perigynia.
 Most similar are Carex cephalophora and Carex sparganioides, both of which may be found in a similar habitat, and Carex gravida, which is found in more open spaces.
-C. cephalophora has more tightly crowded spikes without any visible separation and sheaths that are tight, thickened at the tip and not cross-wrinkled.
+C. cephalophora has more tightly crowded spikes without any visible separation, sheaths that are tight, thickened at the tip and not cross-wrinkled, and pistillate scales are usually awned.
 C. gravida has pistillate scales nearly as long as the perigynia and its sheaths are not cross-wrinkled or only weakly so.
 C. sparganioides has spikes not all crowded at the tip, the lowest 2 to 4 separated by twice or more the length of the spike, and has 15 to 50 (average 20 or so) perigynia per spike.

 Please visit our sponsors